isw-kudos/kudos-docs/docs/boards/howto/adding-boards-to-teams.md

  ![](/assets/boards/boards_to_teams5.png)

- You can select the Kudos Boards icon or search it if it doesn’t appear directly.
+ You can select the Huddo Boards icon or search it if it doesn’t appear directly.

  In the next window, select your preferences, to either